christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_03.md

   - Inspect the result and adjust the symbology

 > [!tip]
-> Enable the snapping tool from the `toolbar` to select your start and end points.
+> Enable the snapping tool from the `Toolbar` to select your start and end points.
 Right-click and select `Snapping Toolbar`

 **Fastest path (by car)**
 - As before, open the `Processing Toolbox` and type `Network analysis`
-  - Select the `shortest path (point to point)`
+  - Select the `Shortest path (point to point)`
   - Select the roads layer and check that the coordinate system is the `EPSG:31287`
   - For the path type to calculate, select `Fastest`
   - Keep the same start & end points from the previous step